Interactive

 We’re tracking the EBIT margins of the top 15 OEMs and top 100 suppliers worldwide, and each quarter, we publish the latest trends in this dashboard.

 - OEM margins are being squeezed by softening demand, intensifying price pressure, and persistently high financing and input costs.
-Uncertainty around the pace of electric vehicle adoption continues to weigh on profitability as OEMs bear the cost of running parallel portfolios of both EV and internal combustion engine products.
+Uncertainty around the pace of EV adoption continues to weigh on profitability as OEMs bear the cost of running parallel portfolios of both EV and internal combustion engine products.
 Many are expanding performance and cost-reduction programs to protect profitability—initiatives that are increasingly felt by suppliers.

 - When we first warned of a looming “perfect storm” of pressures on automotive margins in 2022, few in the industry were prepared for what was coming.
 That hurricane of cost, demand, and policy pressures is now in full force.
 Both OEMs and suppliers have no time to lose to strengthen the resilience of their business models by accelerating structural cost measures and maintaining pricing discipline.
 Looking ahead, escalating trade tariffs and ongoing geopolitical uncertainty could add another layer of strain, particularly for globally exposed supply chains.